azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ![gm-32-response](img/multitenancy/gm-32-responses.png)

-# Appendix G: Details of Performance Test Conclusions
+# Appendix F: Details of Performance Test Conclusions

 In the course of our performance comparisons, we were able to characterize some scenarios in which the two systems displayed definably different behavior.
 In this appendix, we define those scenarios, and we discuss some possible causes for those differences.